 Service review criteria as set forth in Government Code Section 56430 are examined below for each agency.
-Staff analysis includes information provided by the Districts.

 (1) Infrastructure needs or deficiencies

 A. Half Moon Bay Fire District

 Infrastructure for fire protection generally includes fire station facilities and a variety of apparatus, vehicles and equipment.
 The attached responses from the district provide detail on existing infrastructure and identify deficiencies and as well as proposed improvements.